 3) Finally, the APT files for accepted programs can be loaded directly into an APT session.
 With APT open, go to the top File pull down menu, select Retrieve from STScI → Retrieve using Proposal ID, and enter the program ID in the box provided.
-Viewing the program details and using the Aladin interface to view mosaics and dithers will then allow you to check in detail what was being proposed for comparison with your own plans.

-- Specifically, check the instrument mode, filters/gratings, dithers and total exposure time, and any other details relevant to the mode you are proposing to assess whether a likely duplication is being considered.
+With the APT file open, specifically check the instrument mode, filters/gratings, dithers and total exposure time, and any other details relevant to the mode you are proposing to assess whether a likely duplication is being considered.

 - If desired, display relevant observations in Aladin to see the full dither pattern or mosaic being proposed.

 If any duplications with your planned observations are identified, either justify the need for new data or adjust your proposed observing plan to avoid the duplication.

 Some cases will be complicated enough that you can only discuss that a potential duplication exists.
 The prime example is NIRSpec MSA observations, where the specific objects for observation are not selected until a final MSA configuration is determined by the accepted proposer.
 In this case, you should simply note the overlap of the proposed observation with an existing observation, and (assuming your proposal is accepted) the details will be assessed later in the scheduling process.
 See the JWST Duplication Policy for details.